ginatrapani/cashkey/README.md

-# Cashkey - Aannual Cash Flow Visualizer
+# 💸 Cashkey - Visualize your cash flow

-Cashkey is a web application that helps users visualize their annual cash flow through a Sankey diagram.
+Cashkey is a web application that helps users visualize their annual cash flow with a Sankey diagram.
 The app makes it easy to track income sources and expenses, see the balance, and share the visualization with others.

+## Why

+- Money is like water.
+It flows in and out of our lives.
+- Many people don’t know how their money comes and goes.
+- Sankey diagrams are great for visualizing things that flow.
+- Sankey diagrams are not a chart type offered natively in spreadsheet apps.
+Sankey makers (like the awesome [Sankeymatic](https://sankeymatic.com/build/)) still require markup and math that's easy to botch.
+- Cashkey builds a Sankey diagram your cash flow quickly and easily and keeps it private-no data gets sent to a server or stored in a database, it's all in the URL you can choose to bookmark or share.

 ## Features